MetaMix: Meta-state Precision Searcher for Mixed-precision Activation Quantization: Introduction

 In order to address the training cost problem, we often explore bit selections while training the network weights~\cite{hmq,dq,djpq,haq,fracbits,sdq,nipq,dnas,edmips,bpnas}.
 In such a combination of bit selection and weight training, the bit-width of each layer can be changed (due to bit selection) across training iterations.
 Such a bit-width change during model training incurs a new problem called {\it activation instability due to bit selection}.

 Figure \ref{fig:fixedbit_actdist} illustrates the input activation distribution before quantizer in the MobileNet-v2 model across different bit-widths of weight and activation.
 The figure shows, for a given activation bit-width, the activation distribution remains consistent across different weight bit-widths, e.g., the distribution of 8-bit activation across FP (full-precision), 8-bit and 4-bit weights in the first columns.
-However, given a weight bit-width, the activation distribution significantly varies across different activation bit-widths, e.g., that of 8-bit, 4-bit and 3-bit activations on 8-bit weight, which demonstrates activation instability due to bit selection.
+However, given a bit-width (e.g., 8-bit) of weight, the distribution of the activation significantly varies across different bit-widths (e.g., 8-bit, 4-bit and 3-bit) of activations, which demonstrates activation instability due to bit selection.

-Activation instability, due to weight quantization, has been reported in previous works~\cite{profit,Fully_Quantized_Network_for_Object_Detection_CVPR19}.
+Activation instability, due to weight quantization, has been reported in previous works~\cite{profit,fqnet}.
 The problem is encountered when single-precision models are quantized in low bits.
 In this paper, we report a new activation instability problem encountered in the exploration of bit selections under model training.
 In order to address these activation instabilities, we propose a new training method called {\it MetaMix}.
 Our contribution is summarized as follows.

 {\begin{itemize} \item We demonstrate a new problem called {\it activation instability due to bit selection} which disrupts exploring bit selection while training the network thereby offering sub-optimal results. \item Our proposed MetaMix mitigates activation instability problem.
 MetaMix consists of two phases: bit selection and weight training.
 The bit selection phase offers fast and high-quality bit selection by both bit-meta training step and bit-search training step. \item In the bit-meta training step, we train the network weights at multiple bit-widths to obtain a state called {\it meta-state} which provides consistent activation distribution across different activation bit-widths.
 Then, in the bit-search training step, on the fixed meta-state, we learn architectural parameters for per-layer bit-width probabilities.
 We iterate both steps, which proves effective for fast and high-quality bit selection while mitigating the effect of activation instability. \item In the weight training phase, we continue to train, i.e., fine-tune network weights and step sizes\footnote{The size of quantization range is determined by $(2^{b}-1)*s$ in case of $b$-bits and a step size of $s$.} under the fixed per-layer bit-widths previously determined in the bit selection phase, which offers fast training due to the mixed-precision-aware initialization of weights and step sizes done in the previous phase. \item We evaluate our method on highly optimized and hard-to-quantize networks, i.e., MobileNet-v2 and v3 and ResNet-18 on ImageNet-1K dataset~\cite{imgnet} and show that ours offers state-of-the-art results. \end{itemize}}